cjoy/cs9318/notes/notes.md

     * multinomial NB
   * View a text as a set of token -> Boolean vector
     * Bernoulli NB
+* Why we can't apply NB directly?
+  * Text of varying length is not a fixed dimensional vector.
 #### Mulitnomial NB
   * ![MNB 2](assets/mnb-2.png)
   * ![MNB 4](assets/mnb-4.png)